Key Takeaways

 Can this methodology work for any industry?

 Yes.
-The principles of role clarity are universal and have been successfully applied in industries ranging from logistics (GLS) and consumer goods (Beiersdorf) to non-profits (German Youth Hostels) and tech.
+The principles of role clarity are universal and have been successfully applied in industries ranging from logistics (a logistics company) and consumer goods (a cosmetics company) to non-profits (a hospitality organization) and tech.
 The focus is on how work gets done, which is applicable to any team.

 How do you handle overlapping roles?